tier2tickets/Knowledge-Base/content/deployment/shortcut.md

 You can set the shortcut via commandline as you install the Tier2Tickets/Helpdesk Buttons software.
 If you need to update after deployment, these are some methods for doing so.

+## From the Device Management Page

+You can find a tool that will send a command to change your shortcuts on the users desktop on our Device Management page.

+If the icon is on the desktop and the icon's name matches with the deployment, it will be replaced.
+Otherwise a new icon will be added to the desktop.

 ## For a Single Device (Manual)

 If your predetermined shortcut key isn't working for a specific user, you can change that combination in the Desktop Shortcut Properties menu.